SEED 4004 Principles and Practices of Coaching and Officiating

 3 hours; 3 credits

-Provides an overview of the professions of athletic coaching and officiating; Addresses the numerous roles coaches and officials play in the educational environment, ethical behavior of participants, safety, teaching, successful organization and administration of competition, and evaluation of performances.
+Provides an overview of the professions of athletic coaching and officiating; Addresses the roles coaches and officials play in the educational environment, ethical behavior of participants, safety, teaching, successful organization and administration of competition, and evaluation of performances.
 Students develop an educationally sound philosophy of coaching.
-Emphasis on learning and understanding the principles and guidelines of good coaching; Topics such as organizational patterns, objectives of sport programs, controls, game management, records, conduct of tournaments, officials, awards, and means of promoting the programs are considered.
-Study is made of competitive as well as informal recreation programs on all educational levels.
-Students are introduced to the art and professional requirements of officiating intramural and athletic contests.
+Topics include organizational patterns, objectives of sport programs, controls, game management, records, conducting of tournaments, officials, awards, and means of promoting the programs.
+Students are introduced to the professional requirements of officiating intramural and athletic contests.
 Course examines the basic elements of sports officiating including interpretations of rules and regulations and provides students with opportunities to fulfill the role of officials in a variety of sports.
-(Not open to students have completed KINS 4004.)
+(Not open to students who have completed KINS 4004.)

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors

 Access the college's current and recent course bulletins.